Flexible varieties and automorphism groups: Flexibility versus transitivity

 \bcor If a group $G\subseteq \Aut (X)$ is algebraically generated then the function $x\mapsto \dim G.x$ is lower semicontinuous on $X$.
 In particular, there is a Zariski open subset $U\subseteq X$ filled in by orbits of maximal dimension. \ecor

 \bproof We may suppose that $G=\langle\cG\rangle$, where $\cG$ is a family of connected algebraic subgroups of $\Aut (X)$ closed under conjugation in $G$.
-For a maximal sequence $\cH=(H_1, \ldots, H_s)$ consider the map $\Phi_\cH$ from \eqref{1.2.b}.
+For a complete sequence $\cH=(H_1, \ldots, H_s)$ consider the map $\Phi_\cH$ from \eqref{1.2.b}.
 By the semicontinuity of fiber dimension the function

 is upper semicontinuous on $X$, where $\tau(x)=(1,\ldots, 1,x) \in H_1 \times \ldots \times H_s\times X$.
 Here $\Phi_\cH^{-1}(x,x)$ is just the fiber of the map $\Phi_{\cH,x}: H_1\times\ldots\times H_s\to G.x$ over $x$.